CMihai99/fyndro/README.md

 <a id="whats-included"><h2>What's included?</h2></a>

-Within the download archive you'll find the following directories and files, logically grouping common assets and providing both compiled and minified variations.
-You'll see something like this:
+Within the download archive you'll find the following directories and files, logically grouping common assets:

 ```
 andro/